How to pick the right dog walker?

 Tip #1: A Dog Walker Isn’t a Trainer – Unless they are a Trainer

-There are lots of dog walkers who are fantastic at their job and have been doing it for years, however they are not trainers.
+There are lots of dog walkers who are fantastic at their job and have been doing it for years.
+However, they are not trainers.
 A good trainer is someone who actively keeps up to date with current research on positive methods of dog training and behaviour.
-Using research and evidence to support their methods, having completed a number of specific courses, gaining qualifications and being members of associations such as the APDT, Pet Professional Guild or IMDT.
-If your walker makes recommendations on behaviour and training, ask what their exact qualifications and experience are and ask for evidence that the recommendations they are making will help your individual dog.
-Even a qualified dog trainer who’s hired to walk your dog shouldn’t be conducting behaviour modification on their own initiative whether it is different to the trainers advice you have already sought or something they tell you they are doing without a full consultation.
+Using research and evidence to support their practices, having completed some specific courses, gaining qualifications and being members of associations such as the APDT, Pet Professional Guild or IMDT.
+If your walker makes recommendations on behaviour and training, ask what their exact qualifications and experience are and ask for evidence that the suggestions they are making will help your individual dog.
+Even a qualified dog trainer who’s hired to walk your dog shouldn’t be conducting behaviour modification on their own initiative whether it is different to the trainer’s advice you have already sought or something they tell you they are doing without a full consultation.

 Tip #2: Be Honest

-Be brutally honest, if your dog has medical or behavioural issues, you need to know if the walker has the skills to work with your dog and they need to be able to make an informed decision.
+Be brutally honest; if your dog has medical or behavioural issues, you need to know if the walker has the skills to work with your dog and they need to be able to make an informed decision.
 A good dog walker will know their limits.
 It’s ok for them to tell you they aren’t skilled enough to work with your dog.
-In fact, it’s the responsible thing to do.
+It’s the responsible thing to do.
 Don’t hide anything from them.
-A dog walker that’s any good will want to better understand your dog’s needs, what walking routes are safest and what your training plans are, etc. If they don’t ask about your individual dog’s needs move on.
-They should be happy to continue any things you are practicing with a trainer like loose lead walking or recalls.
+A dog walker that’s any good will want to understand your dog’s needs better, what walking routes are safest and what your training plans are, etc. If they don’t ask about your individual dog’s needs, move on.
+They should be happy to continue any things you are practising with a trainer like loose lead walking or recalls.